DSharpPlus/DSharpPlus/docs/articles/slash_commands.md

 }
 ```

 You can also override `BeforeExecutionAsync` and `AfterExecutionAsync` to run code before and after all the commands in a module.
-This does not apply to groups, you have the override them individually for the group's class.
+This does not apply to groups, you have to override them individually for the group's class.
 `BeforeExecutionAsync` can also be used to prevent the command from running.

 ### Arguments